Neil Davidson Postdoctoral Writing Fellowship

 She is currently working on a monograph based on her doctoral research, Racialised Capitalism at the Margins: an ethnography with Roma migrant workers, which is the project that she focussed on during her time as Writing Fellow.
 She is also working on a second book, co-authored with Satnam Virdee, which is provisionally titled Marxism and Racialised Capitalism, to be published by Polity Press in 2024.
 Ashli also works as Creative Director of Romano Lav, an anti-racist Roma migrant organisation based in Govanhill.

-Current holders: The current holders of the Neil Davidson writing fellowship are Neil Gray and Panos Theodoropoulos.
+The second holders of the Neil Davidson writing fellowship were Neil Gray and Panos Theodoropoulos.

 Neil Gray: Neil Gray is an urban researcher, writer and long-term housing activist.
 His current work primarily focuses on urban political economy, urban crisis, and housing and anti-gentrification movements.
 Amongst his publications in this area are essays in City, Antipode, Progress in Human Geography and Urban Studies, as well as an edited collection - Rent and its Discontents: A Century of Housing Struggle - with Rowan & Littlefield, 2018.
 He has written widely for non-academic audiences, co-founded Glasgow Games Monitor 2014 and is active within Living Rent tenants’ union.